Technical Note - Thesis Student Login Accounts

 kept active during the thesis examination period.
 So a Masters student login suspension date is set based on the date their thesis was submitted for examination.

-Because it can take the Faculty of Graduate Research (FGR) time to process changes to a thesis enrolment, there may be a delay before updated information is available from Student Records.
+Because it can take the Faculty of Graduate Research (FGR) time to process and enter thesis enrolment information into Student Records, there may be a delay before we receive the updated information.
 So our system adds a "grace period

 " to the dates it obtains from Student Records to determine actual login suspension dates.

 The intention is that automatically set login suspension dates should be correct for the majority of students.
 But where delays longer than our grace periods occur, or for other reasons, suspension dates may need to be manually overridden.
-Some of these reasons and how to request this are discussed in more detail below
+Some of these reasons and how to request a manual override are discussed in more detail below

 Student Login Processing In More Detail